kmartyn30/Summary_StatisticM9/README.md

 # Summary_StatisticM9

   Did you know the temeture in Hahu, Hawaii can make or break the ice cream business based on the surf and temperature for the months fo June and December.
 The purpose of the analysis was to summarize the statics by filtering data for the two months,June and December, comparing the over all possible effects on the ice cream's shop business based on the surf and tempeture.
+The Oahu's percipition data for the months of June and December was measured by W. Avy team to be anaylzed for investment purposes.
+The concern was if the surf ice cream business was going to

 The results of the list contains three major points from the two anaylsis reports that were reviewed to determine if ther overall temp was a cause for the buisess to decline.
 We also analyzed the percipitation in the month of December, and how it effected the outcome of the business due to extreme or severe weather.
-As we can see the
+The inveestors wanted to make sure that the weather patternes would not put a dooming cloud overshadowing thier business profits, if the weather was not appealing to customer for thier business.
+W. Avy started his data from the prior year August 23,20157 as a baseline for his data.
+This was the start date of his innovative idea for surf and ice cream.
+As we can see in the data the June and December tempetures maximum were at 85 degrees.
+The tempeture in December minimum range was at 56 degress where the June minimum recond was 64 degrees.
+W. Avy was not sure if the low tempeture would linger for long driving his clients away along with his profits.
+So he reviewed the data from both moths and 75% of the data retrieved for the month of June and December were 77 degrees and 74 degress respectively.
+A lingering uncerainty if this was warm enough to increase to momentum of his sales.

 Overview of the anaylsis